The craving of food after a heavy weight lifting workout can be pretty intense.

 During your workout, your body gets its energy supply from glycogen.
 Glycogen basically helps the muscles function and acts as a fuel for them.

-Having the perfect meal after weight lifting eases the recovery process and helps the muscle to grow better and faster.
+Having the perfect meal after weight training eases the recovery process and helps the muscle to grow better and faster.
 You also need your body to be ready for your next workout and you have to get rid of that feeling of weakness or post-workout tension.

 Essential #1 – Proteins